 The point is, if they give you a Carat Weight of the ring, make sure you find out if that’s the Carat Weight of the center Diamond or the Carat Weight of the entire ring.
 Knowing this info can help you compare rings and prices elsewhere.
 Otherwise you could really be taken!

 The Same Carat Weights can look different!

 Two One Carat Diamonds put side by side can also look totally different in size as well.
 It’s like two people standing side by side could be the same weight, but one could be tall and skinny, the other short and fat.
 Diamonds are no different.
 From the top view, one could look 25% smaller than the other Diamond, if not more.
 It all depends on how the Diamond is Cut (which all depends on how much profit they can make from the initial parent rock).

-In Carat Weights, you have to look at everything to understand what's really going on.
-Things like mm sizes, Ideal Proportions and Girdle Thickness all come into play (which we will all get into in later posts).
+In Carat Weights, you have to look at everything to understand what’s really going on.
+Things like mm sizes, Ideal Proportions and Girdle Thickness all come into play (which we will all get into with other posts).

 Everything is affected by Carat Weight, even the Inclusions in the stone (or more appropriately, the Clarity of the Diamond).
 Carat Weight affects how strictly Diamonds are graded as well.
 Bigger Diamonds get graded more thoroughly.